"Pass the Torch" Teacher Scholarships

 - Who was your teacher?
 What was the setting in which you encountered him/her?
 What was unique or impactful to you about him/her?

 - What changed in you, or for you, as a result of this teacher?
 Can you express the heart of what you learned in a single sentence?

 - How did you feel after learning from this teacher?
 Was there a "domino effect"?
 In other words, how did the effect of what you learned, or how you changed, spread throughout your life?

 - What kind of teacher do you want to be for your students?
 What effect do you want to have on them?
 How can what you learned from the teacher who inspired you help you do that?

-If I record a video, am I being judged on the technical quality of the video?
+Am I being judged on the technical quality of my video?

-No. If you record a video, just make sure we can see and hear you clearly.
-Beyond that, feel free to get creative if you want, but a basic video recorded on your laptop or smartphone is fine, too.
-What we're really interested in is you and your story.
+No. Just make sure we can see and hear you clearly.
+Feel free to get creative if you want, but a basic video recorded on your laptop or smartphone is fine: what we're really interested in is you and your story.

 What things should I consider when recording my video?